afni/afni_doc/educational/shell_and_script.rst

 equivalently).
 One difficulty occurs if the filenames contains spaces.
 Consider a directory that contains 3 screenshots, named ``Screenshot 1.png``, ``Screenshot 2.png`` and ``Screenshot 3.png``.
-If we make a variable to store their list of names, then loop over that list to make new names with the annoying space replaced, such as here::
+If we make a variable to store their array of names, then loop over that array to make new names with the annoying space replaced, such as here::

   set all_files = ( Screen*png )